sauravk-RI/WeRoCon-Group/IMU/Documentation/3DM-GV7-AR-Microstrain_setup.md

 *Do this once per sensor/mount — get the hardware physically set up and the right channels streaming from SensorConnect.
-Section numbers below restart at 1 in Part 2, so each part can be followed independently.*
+Section numbers below restart at 1 in each part, so each part can be followed independently.*

 ## 1. What you need